 When talking to your child about Spina Bifida remember:

-It's OK for you and your family to seek support from others, such as Spina Bifida Hydrocephalus Ireland (SBHI), your SBHI Family Support Worker, other parents, others with Spina Bifida, doctors, therapists, etc.
+- It’s OK and encourage for you and your family to seek support from others, such as Spina Bifida Hydrocephalus Ireland (SBHI), your SBHI Family Support Worker, other parents, others with Spina Bifida, doctors, therapist etc.

 Typical questions, complaints and concerns your child may raise and suggested replies may include:

 What is Spina Bifida?

 “Spina Bifida is a medical condition you were born with.
 When you were in Mummy’s tummy, part of your back didn’t grow the way it should have.
 This can make it hard for you to go to the toilet and to use your legs.
 Nothing that you, Mummy or Daddy did caused Spina Bifida.
 No one knows exactly how it is caused”.

 “Yes, you will have Spina Bifida all your life.
 This means you may need to use something to help you get around like your wheelchair or your walker or crutches and you will need to pay attention to how you use the bathroom.”

 Will people love me?